Greece Travel Guide logo

 The popular music of Greece in the nineties and into the next century, as in the USA, can be summed up in the old southern proverb "You can put lipstick on a pig and dress it up.
 But it is still a pig."
 A lack of talent and creativity is disguised with incredible studio production, spectacular live shows, and media hype.
 Good looks and sexy bodies are as important as having a good voice or decent songs, maybe more so.
 But just as in America, the young people in Greece love pork.
 'Artists' of limited musical ability become superstars and role models imitating western style and fashion.
 Still there are a handful of talented singers and composers who plug on, maintaining a base of popularity that enable them to continue performing and selling CDs to people who recognize and enjoy good music.

-Giorgos DalarasThe most artistically successful are those who realize that there is a goldmine of material in traditional and popular Geek music of the last century who give these songs new life by combining them with the technical abilities of contemporary producers and modern studio magic.
-George Dalaras and Babis Tsertos, though not composers are probably the most well known of these artists.
-Dalaras with worldwide appeal and Tsertos mostly in Greece.
+Giorgos DalarasThe most artistically successful are those who realize that there is a goldmine of material in traditional and popular Greek music of the last century, who give these songs new life by combining them with the technical abilities of contemporary producers and modern studio magic.
+George Dalaras and Babis Tsertos, though not composers are probably the most well known of these artists, Dalaras with worldwide appeal and Tsertos mostly in Greece.
 Both are able to recognize quality songs, some that had been lost in the past, others that are known by every Greek, and create a recognizable musical identity not just for Greeks but for the world to hear.
 From the sixties to the present Dalaras has released perhaps 100 albums in a variety of musical styles from Byzantine to Theodorakis and everything in between.
-He performs tribute concerts playing the songs of Tsitsanis, Bambakaris, Hadzidakis and playing with such musicians as Al Dimeola and the Israeli Philharmonic Orchestra, even turning up onstage at a Jethro Tull concert.
+He performs tribute concerts playing the songs of Tsitsanis, Bambakaris, Hadzidakis and performing and recording with such musicians as Al Dimeola and the Israeli Philharmonic Orchestra, even turning up onstage at a Jethro Tull concert.
 Tsertos plays the small clubs and does some summer concerts, and puts out a half dozen or so excellent albums of traditional, rembetika and laika music with impeccable playing, singing and production.
 What these artists have discovered is that the highest form of music is the song and that the pain of unrequited love, the misery of exile, or the joys of wine and dance that someone sang 50 or 100 years ago can affect us emotionally today.
 Other artists who have embraced the traditional are Glykeria, Haris Alexiou and an Irishman named Ross Daly who moves to Crete and almost single-handedly resurrects traditional Cretan music, putting out dozens of albums and becoming one of the most respected 'Greek' musicians.
 The closing ceremonies at the Olympics ends with a celebration of Greek song put together by Dionysis Savopoulos and features some of Greece's biggest stars.

-Gagarin 205Unfortunately while these people are introducing the world to Greek music, the guardians of that music, the Greek equivalent of ASCAP and BMI have fanned out all over the country charging every taverna, coffee-shop, cafeneon and ouzerie royalties for playing Greek music on tape, CD or even on the radio.
+Gagarin 205Unfortunately while these people are introducing the world to Greek music, the guardians of that music, the Greek equivalent of ASCAP and BMI have fanned out all over the country charging every taverna, coffee-shop, cafeneon and ouzerie, royalties for playing Greek music on tape, CD or even on the radio.
 Overnight, music seems to disappear from the smaller hangouts, to be replaced by the television which has embraced the worst aspects of American TV, namely game shows, soap operas, reality shows and talking heads arguing about every aspect of Greek society.
 It's a potentially lethal anti-culture cocktail as televisions seem to replace conversation and fishermen spend their day watching the Bold and the Beautiful.
 Those ouzeries and cafes that can afford it continue to carry the torch as is evident in an evening walk through the streets of Psiri, the new nighttime capital of Athens, with live or recorded music coming from every door.
 At the same time Greece's musical heroes are being joined by international stars and other respected musicians to concert venues like the outdoor theater on top of Mount Lykavettos and clubs such as The Half Note Jazz Club, Rodon, House of Art, Gagarin 205 and the An Club.
 A large number of galleries and museums are added to the cultural mix and even the ancient theater of Herod Atticus below the Acropolis, known more for performances by international ballets and orchestras, has opened the doors to rock and roll with a performance by Jethro Tull in the summer of 2003.
 With faster and more comfortable ferries from Italy combined with inexpensive flights Athens is truly becoming a European city and the cultural mecca of the Eastern Mediterranean.
 By 2004 there are dozens of television channels (up from 2 in the sixties) and there are so many FM radio stations that there is no more band-width available.

-Forest fires in GreeceThe period of rule by New Democracy, led by Costa Karamanlis is comparable to the George W Bush years in the United States with jobs and positions awarded to loyalists, family and friends instead of people with ability and experience.
+Forest fires in GreeceThe period of rule by New Democracy, led by Costa Karamanlis, is comparable to the George W Bush years in the United States with jobs and positions awarded to loyalists, family and friends instead of people with ability and experience.
 Several major scandals threaten to topple the government but each one is quashed by parliamentary maneuvering and cover-ups and few perpetrators (if any) are punished.
 In the meantime the frustration of the Greek people grows and the smaller parties begin to take away votes from the two major parties.
 The Sieman's scandal features millions of euros in bribes over telecommunication contracts.
 The Vatopedi Monastery Scandal features a land trade, valuable property owned by the government for useless land owned by a wealthy monastery on Mount Athos that again cost the Greek people millions.
 Other scandals include a shipping company bribing a minister for subsidized ferry routes, over-paying for stocks and bonds for pension funds, broken agreements with workers, and a million other things.
 While ND and PASOK hurl insults at each other the country is falling apart.
 In August of 2007 fires rage out of control all over Greece and once again bring the country international recognition of the wrong kind.
 Some of Greece's most beautiful forests are burned to cinders.
 In the Peloponessos fires burn all the way to Ancient Olympia, threatening the ruins themselves and scorch an area of south western Greece that coincidentally had been targeted for tourist development.
 An under-manned, under-equipped and under-organized firefighting service joins with locals to save trees and property but entire villages are consumed and at least 75 people die.
 Two years later the government shows it has learned nothing and done nothing when miles of forests just north of Athens burn for days, destroying the most beautiful land in Attika and reaching all the way to the suburbs of Nea Pendelis.

-Student demonstrations, Syntagma, Athens, Greece Dec 2008But it is in December of 2008 when the New Democracy government shows how powerless it is when a policeman in the student neighborhood of Exarchia shoots a 15 year old boy which sets off a wave of violence as the clubs, which were full on Saturday night, empty and young people burn and smash any building that houses a business that even appears to be part of the global conspiracy.
-The following night they gather in Syntagma where they burn the Christmas tree in the square and several buildings nearby before marching down Fileninon to Syngrou where they smash windows of banks, travel agencies and small car rental companies for the TV cameras.
+Grigoropoulos Shrine in ExarchiaBut it is in December of 2008 when the New Democracy government shows how powerless it is, when a policeman in the student neighborhood of Exarchia shoots a 15 year old boy which sets off a wave of violence as the clubs, which were full on Saturday night, empty out as young people burn and smash any building that houses a business that even appears to be part of the global conspiracy.
+The following night they gather in Syntagma where they burn the Christmas tree in the square and several buildings nearby before marching down Fileninon Street to Syngrou Avenue where they smash windows of banks, travel agencies and small car rental companies for the TV cameras.
 The police stand by and watch, hoping to contain the violence and not instigate more.
 But the people of Athens see it differently, that the government is not able to protect them.
 Some people take advantage of the violence to loot, others to settle scores with their neighbors and competitors and use the violence to serve their own purposes.
 Oddly, the malls which have been slow in the pre-Christmas buildup are suddenly full of people, which make many Athenians think the whole thing was planned to scare people out of shopping downtown.
-A month later when a group of young people run through the upscale shopping streets of Kolonaki smashing cars and the windows of expensive shops the more conspiracy-minded people of Athens(most people) see this as further evidence that a hidden hand controls the so-called anarchists.
-The student who was killed is elevated to martyrdom by some of the media and the events are used by political parties to further their objectives, some to the point of encouraging the violence.
-But in the end the 'riots' peter out and life in Athens goes back to normal meaning daily demonstrations and occasional skirmishes between anarchists and the police instead of battles, and the smashing of ATM machines instead of the burning of banks.
-(You can read about the events of December at www.greecetravel.com/matt-blog and going to the December 2008 section)
+A month later when a group of young people run through the upscale shopping streets of Kolonaki smashing cars andthe windows of expensive shops, the more conspiracy-minded people of Athens(most people) see this as further evidence that a hidden hand controls the so-called anarchists.
+The student who was killed, Alexander Grigoropoulou, is elevated to martyrdom by some of the media and the events are used by political parties to further their objectives, some to the point of encouraging the violence.
+But in the end the 'riots' peter out and life in Athens goes back to normal, meaning daily demonstrations and occasional skirmishes between anarchists and the police instead of battles, and the smashing of ATM machines instead of the burning of banks.
+(You can read about the events of December at www.greecetravel.com/matt-blog )

-On the positive side the worldwide economic recession does not seem to have as big an effect on Greece as people feared.
+Student demonstrations, Syntagma, Athens, Greece Dec 2008On the positive side the worldwide economic recession does not seem to have as big an effect on Greece as people feared.
 At first the talking heads in the media are whipping people into near hysteria about the suffering that is about to befall the country.
 Tavernas are empty as people stay home to save their money for an uncertain future.
 But as summer approaches and things still seem kind of normal people start going out again and when a feared collapse of tourism only brings a decline between 10 and 20% many people believe that disaster has been averted and it is life as usual.
 Still a growing illegal immigrant problem and the lawlessness in certain areas of Athens bring the police out of their December doldrums as they begin to patrol the city in groups on foot and on small motorcycles, asking for identification and if not solving crime, at least deterring it.
 Though violent crime seems to be confined to the underworld with people being shot for gambling debts or in turf wars, there is a spike in petty crime as professional and amateur pickpockets use the metro and crowds in public squares to ply their trade, often targeting tourists.
 Other high-tech criminals install scanners and cameras on ATM machines scattered around Athens which enable them to get credit card and pin numbers.
 But what makes big news in the world of crime is when armed robber and kidnapper Vassilis Paleokostas and his Albanian sidekick Alket Rizai who were in Athens Korydalos prison for their helicopter escape from the same prison in 2006, do it again in February of 2009.
 The helicopter is found a few hours later.
 Paleokostas and Rizai are not.

-In September of 2009 Karamanlis, with the popularity of his party falling and his ability to govern being question by everyone, calls for snap elections in the hopes of either stealing a victory or believing that a PASOK victory would be so close that they would be unable to form a government.
-The plan backfires when George Papandreou wins in a landslide and within days has promised to protect all Greece's forests and close them off from developers, starts a peace initiative for Cyprus, promises to end the corruption, nepotism and the scandals that have been a part of every Greek government, and asks his ministers to each trade in their gas-guzzling armored Mercedes for Toyota Prius Hybrid.
+Athens GraffitiIn September of 2009 Karamanlis, with the popularity of his party falling and his ability to govern being question by everyone, calls for snap elections in the hopes of either stealing a victory or believing that a PASOK victory would be so close that they would be unable to form a government.
+The plan backfires when George Papandreou wins in a landslide and within days has promised to protect all Greece's forests and close them off from developers, starts a peace initiative for Cyprus, promises to end the corruption, nepotism and the scandals that have been a part of every Greek government, and asks his ministers to each trade in their gas-guzzling armored Mercedes for a Toyota Prius Hybrid.
+It does not go well for Papandreau though.
+After announcing that Greece has plenty of money in its coffers he is forced to admit that not only is that not true but the country is bankrupt and on the verge of collapse.
+Forced to go to the EU on his hands and knees begging for loans, the Europeans are no longer amused and attach harsh conditions which will have the purpose of changing everything they don't like about Greece.
+The civil service will be reduced, minimum wage cut, pensions reduced and other demands that will be so unpopular that no government that enforces them would be able to stay in power.
+Papandreau after agreeing to them does an about face and calls for a referendum to let the people of Greece decide.
+This is not acceptable to the Europeans and in the wink of an eye George Papandreau disappears from power, politics and is last seen teaching at Harvard and Columbia, presumably a course on how not to run a small country on the fringe of Europe.

 Help Support Matt's Greece Travel Guides